zswan/amd_iommu_v1_v2/README.md

 About those patches:

+patches-for-ACPIHID-devices --

-patches-for-ACPIHID-devices -- Those patches are to support ACPI HID device using iommu.
+Those patches are to support ACPI HID device using iommu.
+The current AMD has two device need those patches supporting, one is uart, the other is eMMC5.0.
+But for eMMC-4.5.1, since it is basing on PCI bus, so no need this patch series.